Yashraj595/Hard-365-Days-/README.md

-# Hard-365-Days-  Daily tracking hours of study and Wastage of time
+# Hard-365-Days-  Daily tracking of hours study atleast 8 Hours+/Day || Don't use phone except mail .
 <br>
 Daily Counting of Hours and Tasks what i do .
 <br>